KessyRuth/react-basics/README.md

 **_____VIDEO 16 Using JSON Server**
 JSON server allows us to create a fake REST API using a JSON file.
+A JSON server is a lightweight, mock server that can be used to create a simple RESTful API for development and testing purposes.
+It allows developers to quickly set up a backend by providing data in JSON format, which the server then makes available via standard HTTP methods (GET, POST, PUT, DELETE)

 We first create a JSON that is going to act as our database.
 When using JSON server each top level property in objects is considered a resource, and it creates endpoints for us to interact with this resource, so we can do things like delete items from it, add items, edit items.
   {